The Sixth Floor Museum

 The museum's cafe provides lunches and light fare and is located adjacent to the museum.

 The Old Red Museum is across the street from the Sixth Floor Museum.
-The former Dallas County Courthouse, built in 1896, houses exhibits of the early history of Dallas.
-It is a worthwhile stop.
+The former Dallas County Courthouse, built in 1896, houses

 The John F. Kennedy Memorial Plaza is two blocks from the Sixth Floor Museum.
-It was designed by Phillip Johnson with an "open tomb" design to symbolize President Kennedy's free spirit.
+It was designed by Phillip Johnson with an "open tomb"

 The museum's gift shop stocks an extensive selection of gifts and books pertaining to John F. Kennedy.